h5bp/Front-end-Developer-Interview-Questions/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template
+# Pull Request

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

 Fixes # (issue)

+Please ensure that the title of the Pull Request accurately summarizes the intent of the Pull Request.
+"Adds question" is too generic.
+"Adds CSS Grids question" or "Adds JavaScript question about fat arrow syntax" is preferred.

+Please include relevant motivation and context when adding questions to this project.
+Including an anticipated answer to the question(s) is appreciated and reduces the need for further discussion.

 ## Type of change

-Please delete options that are not relevant.
+Please check the options that are applicable

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

 # Checklist: